SQL Server Move Stored Procedure to Another Database – Best How to Guide

 query-3

 As we saw in the images, some users want to copy the stored procedures to the same server but a different database, whereas some even want to change the server.
 Therefore, we are going to look at the solutions for both problems.
-Hence, we can provide a complete solution to users.
+Hence, we can provide a complete solution to users to copy stored procedure from one database to another.

 Copy Stored Procedure from One Database to Another Using SSMS

-Now, we are going to have a look at the manual solution which users might find easy despite being manual.
+Now, we are going to have a look at the manual solution for SQL Server move stored procedure to another database which users might find easy despite being manual.
 The reason is that it does not use T-SQL commands, but the SSMS (SQL Server Management Studio) to provide them the desired results.

 Step-1.
 Launch the SQL Server Management Studio in the system.